DerekChiangTW/CS690V-Visual-Analytics/HW7/README.md

 ## Objective 3 - Analyze patten on map
 * package geopandas is required
-* packet pyshp is require
+* package pyshp is require